philipokiokio/FastAPI_SAAS_Template/ReadME.md

 ## Contributing
 There are few things that need to be worked on, they are

-1. Documentation of the application via comments and docstrings.
-2. Testing: I will be writting a comprehensive overwhelmingly encompassing test case which will cover every case especially edge cases.
+1. Testing: I will be writting a comprehensive overwhelmingly encompassing test case which will cover every case especially edge cases.
 I would love to learn to write good test so I am willing to partner with engineers on this.